-I am Subhendu Chakraborty, computational materials researcher with extensive experience in finite element analysis, Molecular Dynamics, crystal plasticity, multi-scale and multi-physics models, plastic deformation analysis, fracture and failure analysis in metals and alloys.
+I am Subhendu Chakraborty, a Computational Materials researcher with extensive experience in Nonlinear Finite Element Analysis(FEA), Molecular Dynamics(MD), Crystal Plasticity(CPFE), multi-scale and multi-physics models, plastic deformation analysis, fracture, and failure analysis in metals and alloys.

 During my postdoc(2021-2024), at Los Alamos National Laboratory(LANL), I developed a dislocation transport-based crystal plasticity model that incorporates the dislocation transport within the grain and across the grain boundary.
 The model is useful to study the interaction of dislocations with grain boundary in polycrystalline materials and it’s macroscopic implication in the deformation behavior of the material.
 I have implemented the model into the open-source code MOOSE.
 The process involves developing crystal plasticity material class, different volumetric kernels, boundary kernels, interface kernels and auxkernels.
 Also some base-classes for array variables.
 The code is open-sourced and available in the LANL Github page with name DiscofluxM.